Search on ascona-locarno.com

 The origins of the festival

-Settimane Musicali Ascona was founded in 1946 by Ascona native Leon Ressiga Vacchini and pianist Alessandro Chasen with a vision: to make classical music accessible to all – in a setting that touches both heart and mind.
+Settimane Musicali Ascona (now known as classicAscona) was founded in 1946 by Ascona native Leon Ressiga Vacchini and pianist Alessandro Chasen with a vision: to make classical music accessible to all – in a setting that touches both heart and mind.
 What began with concerts in a dance hall has grown into one of the most important classical music festivals in Italian-speaking Switzerland.

 Since 1968, the churches of Collegio Papio and San Francesco have provided the festival with its unique acoustic space.
 The elegant atmosphere, combined with outstanding acoustics, offers a world-class stage for international artists as well as emerging talents.

 With a carefully curated programme of symphonic, chamber and solo concerts, the festival attracts music lovers from around the globe.
-Since 2013, the artistic director has been internationally acclaimed pianist Francesco Piemontesi.
+Between 2013 and 2025, the artistic director has been internationally acclaimed pianist Francesco Piemontesi.

-From 2026, the festival will embark on a new chapter under fresh leadership – guided by a spirit of innovation, openness and cultural depth.
+From 2026, the festival will move into the future under the new direction of Christoph Müller – guided by a spirit of innovation, openness and cultural depth.

 Plan your stay